Tuesday, 28 October 2014

 This week for 'We're Only Here For The Banter' I caught up with Lois from Edinburgh based trio Aquafaux.
 It's true that in the wake of CHVRCHES success; and indeed many more acts across the UK; that synths and '80's pop influences are in vogue, however from listening to the bands debut EP Spellbound there's a feel that Aquafaux are not bandwagon jumpers.
 Check out our chat to find out more.

 Hello!
 How the devil are you?

+You're welcome!
 It's the question everyone hates, but could illuminate our readers with a little bit about your music and your influences?

 What's your song-writing / creative process like?